 Marc Short, former top aide to Pence, testified before Jan.
 6 grand jury

 Marc Short, former Vice President Mike Pence's chief of staff, testified before a federal grand jury looking into the Jan.
-6, 2021, assault on the U.S. Capitol., according to a U.S. official and two sources familiar with the investigation.
+6, 2021, assault on the U.S. Capitol, he said on CNN Monday night.

+"I can confirm that I did receive a subpoena for the federal grand jury and I complied with that subpoena," he said.
+"Under the advice of counsel, I can't say much more than that."

 His grand jury appearance on Friday in Washington, D.C., was first reported by ABC News.